 A good visual model can help clients explore the building without having to physically visit the site, and immediately understand any adjacencies or planning challenges, giving a significant head start for design.
-From a health and safety perspective it can help identify any hazards, such as materials containing asbestos, or challenges in terms of access to site.
+From a health and safety perspective, it can help identify any hazards, such as materials containing asbestos, or challenges in terms of access to site.

 However, given that many building owners are not tech savvy, Scan-to-BIM is currently most often requested by the architect, on behalf of the client, before detailed design, when preparing documentation ready to go out to tender.
-This is where newer technology, such as the NavVis system, offers an advantage; the data captured by the NavVis M6 can be uploaded to BIM software but it is also made available as an interactive browser-based 3D “walkthrough” that the client can easily use.
+This is where newer technology, such as the NavVis system, offers an advantage.
+The data captured by the NavVis M6 can be uploaded to BIM software but it is also made available as an interactive browser-based 3D “walkthrough” that the client can easily use.

 Mark Hanna made this point when I spoke to him, telling me that publishing building data in the browser-based NavVis IndoorViewer is a popular deliverable when there are many stakeholders involved who may not have BIM expertise.

-The benefits of 3D building models
+The benefits of 3D building information models

-Of course, getting 3D scanning and modeling work done up front comes at a cost, especially compared to a traditional 2D surveys, but it can result in major savings.
+Of course, getting 3D scanning and modeling work done upfront comes at a cost, especially compared to a traditional 2D surveys.
+But it can result in major savings.

 According to Hanna, a BIM model PrecisionPoint created for one client saved hundreds of thousands of dollars in change orders by revealing that structural steel in the existing as-built drawings was out by several feet in some locations.